 Can You Plant Tomatoes with Potatoes?

 These solanaceous crops host fungi that cause Fusarium and Verticillium wilt, which spread throughout the soil.
 The diseases keep the plants from utilizing water, resulting in leaf wilt and death.
-If one crop get either disease, chances are good the other will too, especially if they are in close approximation to each other.
+If one crop gets either disease, chances are good the other will too, especially if they are in close proximity to each other.

 Again, referring to the “near” in planting tomatoes near potatoes – be sure to give the two crops adequate space between each other.
-A good ten feet between tomatoes and potatoes is the rule of thumb.
+A good ten feet (3 m.) between tomatoes and potatoes is the rule of thumb.
 Also, practice crop rotation to ensure healthy crops when growing tomato plants next to potatoes.
-Crop rotation should be a standard practice for all gardeners to prevent cross contamination and spread of diseases.
+Crop rotation should be a standard practice for all gardeners to prevent cross-contamination and the spread of diseases.
 Use new organic compost and soil when growing tomatoes with potatoes to reduce the risk of sharing disease.